 My son is now 6-months old and he’s incredibly happy.
 We’ve bonded and we have a beautiful relationship.
 I look at him and see my strength.
 My reason for not giving up.
 Emotionally, I’m doing better but this experience still shakes me.
 This has been very difficult to write but its a step towards full recovery.

 Until next time,

 Is Your Pelvic Floor Dysfunction Holding You Back?

-Take the first steps in managing your pelvic floor dysfunctions by grabbing your free copy of Post-Baby Fitness Handbook: 5 Steps to Preventing and Overcoming Pelvic floor dysfunctions.
+Take the first steps in managing your pelvic floor dysfunctions by grabbing your free copy of Post-Baby Fitness Handbook: 5 Steps to Managing Your Pelvic Health.